''Black Stripe: The experience of creating the mental maps”. (book № 1 from the series ''ISLANDS'') free for sale

 Limited edition of 30 copies (numbered and signed)

-Price: 42 Euros (including worldwide shipping from Sweden)
+Price: 42 Euros (including worldwide shipping)

 Photographer and Designer Ekaterina Vasilyeva